 How much does LGBTQ+ travel in Puerto Rico cost?

-A trip to Puerto Rico works for a wide range of budgets.
+A Puerto Rico trip works for a wide range of budgets.
 Budget travelers should expect $85-$120 per day covering hostel stays and local food.
 Mid-range visitors average $180-$280 per day for boutique hotels and restaurant dining.
-Luxury travelers at properties like the Fairmont El San Juan can expect daily costs above $400 when factoring in meals, excursions, and resort fees.
+Luxury travelers at properties like the Fairmont El San Juan can expect daily costs above $400 once meals, excursions, and resort fees are factored in.
+For a category-by-category breakdown, see our full Puerto Rico travel cost and budget guide.

 The breakdown by category:

 That last line deserves a separate mention.
 Most guides skip the T-5 bus entirely.
 The route runs from SJU Airport to the Parque Barbosa station near Ocean Park for exactly $0.75 — cash, exact change, no exceptions.
+For all the alternatives — rideshare, shuttle, private car — our San Juan airport transfer guide compares every option side by side.
 It’s a completely legitimate option if you’re arriving in daylight with manageable luggage and want to save the $25 rideshare fare for something better.

 Renting a car in San Juan makes sense only if you’re planning a multi-day road trip to Cabo Rojo or the Cordillera Central.
-Inside the Condado-Santurce-Ocean Park triangle, a rental car is a liability: urban traffic is chaotic, parking is expensive and scarce, and Uber covers every gap at a fraction of the daily rental cost.
+Inside the Condado-Santurce-Ocean Park triangle, renting a car in Puerto Rico is a liability: urban traffic is chaotic, parking is expensive and scarce, and Uber covers every gap at a fraction of the daily rental cost.

 Before you book

 TL;DR: Puerto Rico is the Caribbean’s top LGBTQ+ travel destination — no passport required for US citizens, US Dollars throughout, and a queer scene in San Juan that runs from Sunday beach parties in Condado to late-night drag shows in Santurce.
-Transgender travelers have operational local advocacy resources in San Juan, and queer women have dedicated spaces that most guides don’t bother to list.
+Transgender travelers have operational local advocacy resources, and queer women have dedicated spaces most guides don’t bother to list.

 Which neighborhood are you considering for your base — Condado, Santurce, or Ocean Park?
 Drop your travel style in the comments and we’ll point you in the right direction.